mi6oo6im/flask_temperature_convertor_app_for_softuniada_2024/README.md

 ### Description:
-This is my first attempt of a Single Page Application (SPA) using Flask Python Web Framework.
+This is my first attempt of a Single Page Application (SPA) using Python Flask Web Framework.

 ### System Requirements:
 * OS - Windows 7 or newer, Mac OS, Ubunto, Linux
-* IDE - PyCharm 2022.2 or equivalent
+* IDE - Visual Studio Code 1.87.1 or equivalent
 * Python Interpreter - Python 3.8 or newer

 ### Used Python Libraries: